CapableCat/RRFE/README.md

 > Tiny-ImageNet

 > ImageNet
+>
-Place the dataset in the data folder
+Place the dataset in the data folder.

 # Trainning